Laying on of hands: Anglicanism

 Laying on of hands is part of Anglican confirmation, anointing of the sick, and other parts of liturgy and pastoral offices.

-The rubric in the confirmation service requires the bishop to lay only one hand, symbolising that he has less spiritual authority than an apostle who laid both hands.
+The rubric in the confirmation service requires the bishop to lay only one hand, symbolising that he has less spiritual authority than an apostle (who laid both hands).

-Catholicism

-In the Roman Catholic Church, the practice continued and is still used in a wide variety of church ceremonies, such as during confirmation.
+Roman Catholic Church

+In the Roman Catholic Church, the laying on of hands has been and continues to be used in some of the rites for the Seven Sacraments of the Catholic Church.
+First, it is the essential gesture (or "matter") for the Sacrament of Holy Orders (diaconate, priesthood, and episcopacy).
+Second, it accompanies the anointing with Sacred Chrism in the Sacrament of Confirmation.
+Third, it is part of the ritual for the Sacrament of the Anointing of the Sick, taken after the command in the Epistle of James: "Is anyone among you sick?
+Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord" (James 5:14 ESV).

 Eastern Christianity

 In Eastern Christianity, laying on of hands is used for the ordination (called cheirotonia) of the higher clergy (bishops, priests and deacons), and is also performed at the end of the sacrament of unction.

 Evangelicalism

 In Evangelical Christianity, the laying on of hands takes place for pastoral ordination.

 Baptists

 In few Baptist churches, the laying on of hands rarely takes place after a believer's baptism although this is traditional to some sects and not practiced as a Biblical command nor example.
 This is one of the two points which was added in the 1689 Baptist Confession of Faith in 1742.
 Southern Baptist Christians employ the laying on of hands during the ordination of clergymen (such as deacons, assistant, and senior pastors) as well as situations of calling for divine healing.